What is Die Casting

 Regardless of the type of machine used, it is essential that die halves, cores and/or other moveable sections be securely locked in place during the casting cycle.
 Generally, the clamping force of the machine is governed by (a) the projected surface area of the casting (measured at the die parting line) and (b) the pressure used to inject metal into the die.
 Most machines use toggle type mechanisms actuated by hydraulic cylinders (sometimes air pressure) to achieve locking.
 Others use direct acting hydraulic pressure.
 Safety interlock systems are used to prevent the die from opening during the casting cycles.

-Die casting machines, large or small, vary fundamentally only in the method used to inject molten metal into the die.
+Die casting machines, large or small, very fundamentally only in the method used to inject molten metal into the die.
 These are classified and described as either hot or cold chamber die casting machines.

 HOT CHAMBER MACHINES

 Hot chamber machines (Fig.1) are used primarily for zinc, and low melting point alloys which do not readily attack and erode metal pots, cylinders and plungers.
-Advanced technology and development of new, higher temperature materials has extended the use of this equipment for magnesium alloy die casting.
+Advanced technology and development of new, higher temperature materials have extended the use of this equipment for magnesium alloy die casting.

 Figure 1: Hot Chamber Machine.
 Diagram illustrates the plunger mechanism which is submerged in molten metal.
 Modern machines are hydraulically operated and equipped with automatic cycling controls and safety devices.